Texas Asks Court To Allow Its Ban On 'Sanctuary Cities'

 The measure won passage in the Republican-controlled Texas Legislature and was signed by Republican Gov. Greg Abbott despite opposition from business groups, which worried that it could cause a labor-force shortage and send a negative economic message.

-Judges James Dennis, Leslie Southwick and Stephen Higginson will hear the arguments.
+Judge James Dennis joined Southwick and Higginson on Friday’s panel.
 Dennis was nominated to the court by Democratic President Bill Clinton; Higginson, by Democratic President Barack Obama; Southwick, by Republican President George W. Bush.

 (© Copyright 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)